Osetoham/SCA-General-Task/week-1-task/README.md

 <img alt='#' src='img/009.PNG'>

-if the user tries to access Scaschool folder which belongs to group root, this action will be denied as shown below;
+If the user tries to access Scaschool folder which belongs to group root, this action will be denied as shown below;

 <img alt='#' src='img/010.PNG'>